 A combine harvester is used in commercial farming, where the processes of harvesting, threshing, and winnowing all occur in a sequence.

-Harvesting Of Crop
+Harvesting of Crop

 • Harvesting is the cutting and gathering of mature crops.